What Happens If I Violate a Restraining Order in Florida?

 The length will depend on whether the domestic violence restraining order is temporary or not.
 Initially, it is a temporary order signed by the judge, which can be in place until a hearing can be set and for the final injunction and individuals involved to state their case with their lawyers.

 When the judge rules on a final injunction, there may be no expiration date.
-Meaning, you would have to permanently follow the parameters of the injunction or face criminal charges unless you take action to either modify or potentially dissolve the order in a court of law.
+Meaning that you would have to permanently follow the parameters of the injunction or face criminal charges unless you take action to either modify or potentially dissolve the order in a court of law.
 Alternatively, the judge can limit the time it is in place.

 Can I challenge my Florida domestic violence injunction?